noisysockets/nsh/docs/router.md

 ##### IPv4

-By default the router implements [NAT64](https://tools.ietf.org/html/rfc6146), which will allow you to access IPv4 resources on IPv6 only networks.
+By default the router implements [NAT64](https://tools.ietf.org/html/rfc6146), which will translate IPv4 only addresses to IPv6 (using the well known prefix `64:ff9b::/96`).
+Which will allow you to access IPv4 resources from IPv6 only networks.

 ```sh
 sudo ip netns exec nsh-client-ns sudo -u $USER curl https://ipv4.icanhazip.com